TimonW-Dev/micropg_lite/README.md

 import micropg_lite

 ### To Do: Fill in your wifi connection data and change the server data
-ssid = 'wifissid' # replace the string with your wifi ssid password = 'secret' # replase tge string with your wifi password
+ssid = 'wifissid'
+password = 'secret'

 # Connect to network
 wlan = network.WLAN(network.STA_IF)